Maine Trapping Season: How To Safely Release Your Dog From A Trap

 Trapping season has started in Maine.
 If your dog is inadvertently caught in a trap, here's what to do.

 If your dog is caught, stay calm.
 Again, your dog may be barking or whining, but it's likely only scared.
 A common practice is to cover the dog's head with a coat.
 This will prevent your dog from biting you, which happens.
-Most commonly used land traps are coil spring traps.
-Releasing an animal is done by depressing the levers on the side of the trap, or both sides of the trap if it's a double long spring trap.
+Most commonly used land traps are coil spring foothold traps.
+Releasing an animal is done by depressing the levers on the side of the trap.
+These leavers can be hard to grip or push down on with smaller footholds.
+A quick way to depress these leavers is to use your feet.
 The video above was created by Idaho Fish & Game.
 The video covers a wide verity of traps, and how to disengage them.
 It's worth a watch to get a visual of what to do.

 Once your dog is free, leash them.
-Traps are usually placed in sets, meaning there could be multiple traps in the immediate area.
+Numerous traps are usually placed in traplines, meaning there could be more traps in the immediate area.
 DO NOT DESTROY THE TRAP.
 It is illegal to disturb or damage a hunter's trap.

 Maine law states: "It is unlawful to take or disturb any trap, or any wild animal which is caught in a trap, without permission from the owner of the trap.
 An individual convicted of disturbing traps, will lose any license in effect, and be ineligible to purchase any license issued by the Department [Maine Department of Inland Fisheries & Wildlife] for 3 years."